user-3410/user-3410/WORK_METHODOLOGY.md

 According to the 16Personalities test, I match the **Mediator (INFP)** profile, which aligns with my tendency toward empathy, adaptability, and value-driven problem solving.
 This balance allows me to combine logical and literal thinking with a strong sense of collaboration and creativity.

+While this is my preferred way of working, I adapt to the team’s dynamics as long as system stability is not compromised and best practices are followed.

 ## New Solution Implementation Process

 1. **Analyze the problem** and gather all relevant information.